rosa33783/bloktech4RosalieGroen/README.md

 Mongoose is an Object Data Modeling (ODM) library for Node.js that provides a simplified way to interact with MongoDB.
 It acts as a middleware layer between your application and the MongoDB database, allowing you to define schemas, models, and perform database operations easily.

 **Linters**
+ESLint is a popular linter for JavaScript and TypeScript code.
+A linter is a tool that analyzes your code for potential errors, style violations, and other issues, helping you catch and fix problems early in the development process.
+ESLint is highly configurable, which means you can customize its rules to match your coding style and project requirements.
+I highly reccomend to install this.

 # .env
 With the database its also really important to use an .env file in your code so you can put your